 Lucidspark, created by the makers of Lucidchart, helps companies prioritize collaboration, productivity, and creativity.
 Lucidspark is a cloud-based online whiteboard where teams can work together in real time, regardless of location.
 With Lucidspark, teams can swap ideas, share feedback, and build shared consensus to actually put ideas into action.
 For more information about Lucidspark, visit https://lucidspark.com.

 About the research

-Lucid conducted this research using an online survey prepared by Method Research and distributed by Dynata among 1,000 full-time employed adults in the US who work a traditional desk job from home at least three days a week.
+Lucid conducted this research using an online survey prepared by Method Research and distributed by Dynata among 1,000 full-time employed adults in the U.S. who work a traditional desk job from home at least three days a week.
 The sample included 300 in a management role.
 Respondents came from enterprise and mid-sized businesses nationwide in all major industry segments.
-They were equally divided between male and female, and included Boomers, Millennials and Gen X. Data was collected from September 9–17, 2020.
+They were equally divided between male and female, and included baby boomers, millennials, and Gen Xers.
+Data was collected from September 9–17, 2020.

-Lucid products are utilized in over 180 countries by more than 30 million users, including customers like Google, GE, NBC Universal and Johnson & Johnson and 99% of the Fortune 500.
-Lucid's partners include industry leaders such as Google, Atlassian, Amazon Web Services, Salesforce and Microsoft.
-Since the Utah-based company's founding in 2010, it has received numerous awards for its product, business, and workplace culture.
+Lucid products are utilized in over 180 countries by more than 30 million users, including customers like Google, GE, NBC Universal, T-Mobile, and 99% of the Fortune 500.
+Lucid's partners include industry leaders such as Google, Atlassian, Amazon Web Services, Salesforce, and Microsoft.
+Since the Utah-based company's founding in 2010, it has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucid.co.